laurasmendozad/Pipelined-Processor/README.md

 <img src="https://github.com/laurasmendozad/Pipelined-Processor/blob/main/Images/Testbench/Decoder_tb.png">

 ### Extend
-receives the 12-bit signed immediate in Instr31:20 and produces the 32-bit sign-extended immediate, ImmExt.
+This module receives the 12-bit signed immediate in Instr31:20 and produces the 32-bit sign-extended immediate, ImmExt.
 The processor adds the base address to the offset to find the address to read from memory.

 The simulation gave us this results